Just looking to get out every now and then and check out festivals, museums, and local sites!

 I prefer kind, bright, non-judgmental women that go with the flow and are open to new experiences.
 I tend to be attracted to grad students, professionals, or offbeat types, but I'm attracted to all kinds of smart women in between in the DC / MD / VA metro area as well as Pennsylvania, Virginia, West Virginia, and Tennessee.

-Some oddball things about me: I have worked in a shoe factory, the Smithsonian, seven libraries, and was a country dj for several years; I've been to well over 20 countries and am starting to plan my next trip (possibly Iceland or Costa Rica.)
+Some oddball things about me: I have worked in a shoe factory, the Smithsonian, Treasury Department, seven libraries, and was a country dj for several years; I've been to well over 20 countries and am starting to plan my next trip (possibly Iceland or Costa Rica.)

 My first dates tend to be at really geeky places like museums, bookstores, or Renaissance festivals.
 Sometimes they've been walking around Baltimore Harborplace, Fell's Point, DC or Annapolis, roaming around and taking in the sights.
 The boardwalk at Ocean City is where I often take friends from out of town, and hiking in the Catoctin Mountains or Great Falls is also fair game.